-Later this fall, taxpayers with a tax liability will receive a rebate of up to $200 for individual filers and up to $400 for joint filers.
+This fall, taxpayers with a tax liability will receive a rebate of up to $200 for individual filers and up to $400 for joint filers.

-You must file your taxes by November 3, 2025 to receive the rebate.
+• You must file your taxes by November 3 to receive the rebate.
 See Individual Income Tax Filing for your filing options.
-If you already filed your 2024 taxes, no action is needed.

 Are you eligible?